google/mathsteps/README.md

  - Note that polynomial terms right now are defined by only having one symbol.
    So 2x is grouped together as a polynomial node, but 2xy would be 2x \* y (two operands)

-Testing

-- There are test files for almost every file in the stepper code.
-- Run tests with `npm test`
-- If you want to see what the expression tree looks like at any point in the code, you can log `node` as an expression string (e.g. '2x + 5') with `console.log(print(node))`, and you can log the full tree structure with `console.log(JSON.stringify(node, null, 2))`

-Linting

-- `npm run lint .`